 - Roles should be defined and communicated both verbally and in written documents.
-This helps coalition members better understand how they, both as an individual and an organization, can help achieve the coalition's goals. - Clearly defined roles can foster a sense of accountability among coalition members. - Members understand what is expected from them and what they in turn can expect from other members and groups of the coalition. - Let members feel they have some flexibility to choose and change their roles over time. - Acknowledge member roles and accountability by congratulating and thanking members and highlighting their progress, contributions, and successes!
+This helps coalition members better understand how they, both as an individual and an organization, can help achieve the coalition's goals. - Include health equity in coalition governance documents as a value statement or through guiding principles.
+Ensure that coalition policies are equitable and inclusive. - Clearly defined roles can foster a sense of accountability among coalition members. - Members understand what is expected from them and what they in turn can expect from other members and groups of the coalition. - Let members feel they have some flexibility to choose and change their roles over time. - Acknowledge member roles and accountability by congratulating and thanking members and highlighting their progress, contributions, and successes!

-- Create or update written expectations for different roles within the coalition, including length of commitment, number of planning calls and meetings, etc. - Identify the coalition's implementation role and explain how it differs from a regular planning role. - Ask members to recommit to their roles and encourage them to take on new roles if desired. - Establish systems that identify expectations and then follow through with checking in on assignments (e.g. action plans). - Create accountability for following-up on responsibilities by assigning meeting agenda items to members and asking them to provide progress reports. - Assure there are ways to thank and congratulate members for their contributions and progress.
+- Create or update written expectations for different roles within the coalition, including length of commitment, number of planning calls and meetings, etc. - Identify the coalition's implementation role and explain how it differs from a planning role. - Ask members to recommit to their roles and encourage them to take on new roles if desired. - Establish systems that identify expectations and then follow through with checking in on assignments (e.g., action plans). - Create accountability for following up on responsibilities by assigning meeting agenda items to members and asking them to provide progress reports. - Assure there are ways to thank and congratulate members for their contributions and progress. - While applying health equity principles is every coalition member's responsibility, it can be helpful to identify specific health equity champions to serve on a committee or task force who can work to ensure the coalition is intentional about addressing health equity and inclusiveness.